leanprover-community/mathlib3/docs/tactics.md

 This tactic normalizes casts inside expressions.
 It can be thought of as a call to the simplifier with a specific set of lemmas to move casts upwards in the expression.
-It has special handling of numerals and a simple heuristic to help moving casts "past" binary operators.
+It has special handling of numerals and a simple heuristic to help move casts "past" binary operators.
 Contrary to simp, it should be safe to use as a non-terminating tactic.